 Donations of Appreciated Securities

 Donations to RCCF can certainly be made by check or wire transfer, but we are also equipped to receive your contribution in the form of financial securities such as shares of stock.
-With the stock market trading at historically high levels, you may own shares that have grown significantly in value since you first acquired them.
+You may own shares that have grown significantly in value since you first acquired them.
 These capital gains are taxable at the time you sell the shares.
 But if the shares are simply transferred directly from your brokerage account to RCCF, long-term capital gains are not taxed and you will receive a tax deduction equal to the full market value of the shares at the time of transfer.

 This approach can be a tax-efficient “win/win” for you and for RCCF and is easily handled by your broker and RCCF.